ROSACEA HEALTH SYSTEM

 Supporting Lifestyle and Nutritional Protocol

 While it may seem like a skin condition, in reality, rosacea is a circulatory and immune system condition that only shows up on the skin superficially.
 It is most directly linked to the digestive system and most rosacea patients know that they need to avoid certain foods.
 Rosacea patients, typically middle-aged women and patients with fair skin are often dealing with infections from the H pylori bacteria and also contend with deficiencies in digestive enzyme as well as stomach acid.
 Occasional rosacea is associated with oily skin and acne lesions that should also be addressed as digestive issues.
 Other possible rosacea symptoms include stinging, burning and sensitive skin, patches of roughness and enlarged skin pores.
+Consider adding the following protocols to your daily routine:

 1. Eliminate problem foods such as grains and flour, dairy, soy, peanuts, and other legumes.